5-HT3 receptor: Positive allosteric modulators

+Negative allosteric modulators

+Negative allostric modulators of the serotonin 5-HT3 receptor include bupropion and hydroxybupropion.

 Discovery

 Identification of the 5-HT3 receptor did not take place until 1986, lacking selective pharmacological tools.
 However, with the discovery that the 5-HT3 receptor plays a prominent role in chemotherapy- and radiotherapy-induced vomiting, and the concomitant development of selective 5-HT3 receptor antagonists to suppress these side effects aroused intense interest from the pharmaceutical industry and therefore the identification of 5-HT3 receptors in cell lines and native tissues quickly followed.